AdaCore/training_material/courses/static_analysis_suite/160_workflows.rst

 + Book chapter on :toolname:`CodePeer`

-  + In Static Analysis of Software: The Abstract Interpretation, published by Wiley (2012)
+  + In *Static Analysis of Software: The Abstract Interpretation*, published by Wiley (2012)